-Students with disabilities warranting reasonable accommodations must initiate contact with the University's DSS.
-To provide the accommodations in a timely manner, newly-admitted students should register with DSS about their need for accommodations after matriculating and registering for classes.
-Students who become disabled post-matriculation, or think they need DSS services that they previously did not receive, should contact DSS as soon as practicable after learning of their need for accommodations.
+Students with disabilities warranting reasonable accommodations must initiate contact with the UND's Accessibility for Students.
+To provide the accommodations in a timely manner, newly-admitted students should register with UND's Accessibility for Students about their need for accommodations after matriculating and registering for classes.
+Students who become disabled post-matriculation, or think they need accessibility services that they previously did not receive, should contact UND's Accessibility for Students as soon as practicable after learning of their need for accommodations.

-The student seeking accommodations must comply with DSS's process by providing appropriate documentation and information, including the reason for the request and specific type of accommodation requested.
-If DSS determines that a student qualifies for accommodations, it will issue a Verification Document to the student identifying accommodations that may be appropriate and reasonable.
+The student seeking accommodations must comply with UND's Accessibility for Students process by providing appropriate documentation and information, including the reason for the request and specific type of accommodation requested.
+If UND's Accessibility for Students determines that a student qualifies for accommodations, it will issue a Verification Document to the student identifying accommodations that may be appropriate and reasonable.